-I am a PhD candidate at the VU Amsterdam's John Stuart Mill College and I am now Guest Teacher at the LSE Department of Government.
+I am an Associate Lecturer at the UCL Department of Political Science and PhD candidate at the VU Amsterdam's John Stuart Mill College .
+I taught at the LSE Department of Government and at the Blavatnik School of Government.
 I was a visiting researcher at Jacques Delors Centre (Hertie School of Governance) and at the EUI's School of Transnational Governance.
 I write about the Economic and Monetary Union from a macroeconomic and philosophical perspective.
 I am applying republican political theory to the Eurozone to understand which principles of international justice should apply to a currency union.
 I studied Economic Policy (MSc) and Legal and Political Theory (M.A.) at the University College London.

 NEWS & EVENTS